What you need to know about this important insurance document.

 While statements of health do not typically require a doctor’s visit, you may have to submit an Attending Physician’s statement or undergo a paramedical exam if you answer “yes” to any of the questions on the statement.
 Paramedical exams are physical examinations arranged by your insurer and conducted by a medical professional.
 This quick, 30-minute exam will be covered by your insurer.

 This is what you need to know about statements of health.
 Do you need further assistance with your group life insurance?
-If so, then contact the experts at the Scavone Insurance Center in White Plains, New York today.
+If so, then contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.